H-Freax/h-freax.github.io/content/en/authors/admin/_index.md

 Welcome to my personal space on the internet!
 I'm a graduate student in the Information System program at Northeastern University, deeply immersed in the fascinating world of robotics and artificial intelligence as a Research Intern at The Helping Hands Lab under the guidance of Dr. Robert Platt.
 [Check out my profile on the Helping Hands Lab website!](https://www2.ccs.neu.edu/research/helpinghands/people/)

+Additionally, I'm also a Research Assistant at the Information Experience and Accessibility Lab in the iSchool at the University of Illinois Urbana-Champaign, led by [Dr. Rachel F. Adler](http://rachelfadler.com), where I'm actively involved in research related to Human-Computer Interaction (HCI).

 ## About Me

 After earning my degree from Wenzhou University of Technology, where I dived deep into news sentiment analysis with Professor Xianming Wang at Wenzhou Bopu Big Data Research Institute, my passion for data-driven insights and technology only grew stronger.
 My time assisting Associate Professor Xu Xu at the Institute of Modeling and Data Mining further solidified my interest in text-based data mining, laying a solid foundation for my current research endeavors.

 ## What I'm Up To

-- 🌱 I’m currently exploring the vast and exciting field of robotics, aiming to leverage my skills in information systems and data analysis to contribute to innovative solutions.
+- 🌱 I'm currently exploring the vast and exciting field of robotics, aiming to leverage my skills in information systems and data analysis to contribute to innovative solutions.
+Additionally, I'm actively engaged in HCI research, focusing on enhancing the user experience and accessibility of digital technologies.
 - 📝 Sharing my journey and insights through articles on platforms like [CSDN](https://blog.csdn.net/qq_38155541), [Zhihu](https://www.zhihu.com/people/freax-23/posts), and [Medium](https://medium.com/@limyoonaxi), including my latest article on RAG technology in "Athena's Oracle."
 - 🚀 Engaging with the open-source community through projects and collaborations on [GitHub](https://github.com/H-Freax), featuring my latest work on the PATPAT project.
 Check out the product introduction on [YouTube](https://studio.youtube.com/video/mtMAw2oCKwg/edit).
 I'm delighted to announce that we secured the 3rd Place in the Inter-Disciplinary Category at the paper2product hackathon, showcasing the innovative potential of our work.